baby scan and gender disappointment,

 How Long Does Gender Disappointment Last?

-How long gender disappointment lasts depends on many factors, including:
+How long gender disappointment lasts depends on many factors.

 • your mental health